NateEag/next-vcs/readme.md

 bolted on feature that doesn't have a good UI (see for instance this thread, where the basic use case takes apenwarr to provide correct answer: https://stackoverflow.com/a/4909267/1128957), and it probably doesn't supply all the features people want (e.g. ACL on subdirectories).
+If I recall correctly, it doesn't handle the biggest reason people want this feature, which is to just plain *not have* the directories you didn't check out on disk anywhere (including your VCS metadata).

 It does not provide file locking.
 Yes, file locking is stupid if your format is merge-friendly and diffable, but if it is not, about the best thing you can do